 - 10 drops of essential oils

-- Be sure to give your hands a thorough soak, rub vigorously, and keep wet for as long as possible until your hands air dry.
+- To use, add plenty of product to your hands, rub vigorously, and keep wet for as long as possible until your hands air dry.

 Note About Aloe

 You may have noticed that aloe is NOT in this recipe.
 Like many DIY bloggers out there, we used to recommend aloe in this recipe until an expert product formulator advised me with the following…